Sumit-Singh0204/Fantasy-Cricket-Team/README.md

 # Fantasy-Cricket-Team

-# 🏏 Fantasy Cricket Team Builder Web App
+# Fantasy Cricket Team Builder Website

 This is a simple and interactive  Fantasy Cricket Team Selection website built using HTML, CSS, and JavaScript.
 Users can select players from a pool of 100+ Indian cricketers, assign a captain and vice-captain, and submit their team based on a credit limit.